 Your nervous system is a "tuning fork" for your baby's nervous system.
 When you have a parent-child relationship, there are two nervous systems interacting with one another: the Alpha's (mom) and the Beta's (child).
 "Betas" look to "Alphas" for guidance about how they should respond to their environment and potential threats.
 If an Alpha's nervous system is activated and nervous, the baby's nervous system learns to resonate on that frequency as well, sending sensory signals that the environment is threatening or unsafe when it usually is not.
 If mom's nervous system is regulated, this is sending signals to the baby's that all is well and safe in the environment.

-The stress response has a great impact on pregnancy, more so than most “threats.”
 At your first OB appointments, your doctor may educate you about the foods that you can and cannot eat during pregnancy.
 One of the biggest words of advice doctors have is that stress and stress hormones aren't good for growing fetuses.
-A healthy regulated nervous system will cool the stress response enough to take any undue stress off the forming baby.
+When you’re calm you are not in a stress response and you’re not pumping out those stress hormones that rev us up.
 Some studies are beginning to show that high stress hormones passed through the placenta can impact the developing fetus in more ways than one; making them more susceptible to low birth weight, preterm birth, as well as affecting neurobiological development and temperament (to read more about this, visit the article from WebMD- "Fetus to Mom: You're Stressing Me Out!")

 It's a good practice to start now while entering pregnancy and child-rearing.
 For all that attention, energy and care that will be going to this child a healthy mom is essential.
 This isn’t always easy to do and maintain, but neurofeedback training helps by getting us in the habit of de-stressing.
 And when we are re-charged, we will be able to extend ourselves again, refresh and renewed.